-The installation, construction and maintenance of apparatus such as access covers and frames are an integral part of street works.
-Works undertaken to apparatus shall be to the standard and specification of the owner of the apparatus.
+The installation, construction and maintenance of apparatus such as access covers and frames are an integral part of road works.
+Works undertaken to apparatus shall be to the standard and specification of the owner of the apparatus (see NG11.5.1).